aarunku5/LINGO-Eurovis-2023/README.md

 ---

 **Definition:** _Write a correct answer to the given question based on its associated fact.
 You answer will always be contained within the fact, so for output, select or paraphrase the shortest continuous span (i.e., substring) of text from the fact that is relevant to the question.
 Things to Avoid: 1.
 Do not introduce new vocabulary (not previously seen in the input) in the output.
 2. The question is always a paraphrase of the fact.
 3. The expected model response is typically the word/phrase/sentence from the fact that is absent from the question.
 Emphasis and Caution: 1.
 The correct answer can vary in length as a word, phrase or sentence that lies within the fact.
-2. An incorrect answer might repeat a word already present in the question, or use a completely novel term absent from the input ._
+2. An incorrect answer might repeat a word already present in the question, or use a completely novel term absent from the input._

 ---